esferatec/ec-luart-uiextension/docs/columnpanel/README.md

 ---|---|---
 kind | object | Sets the type of children widget.
 The default is Object(ui.Label). rows | number | Sets the total amount of children widgets.
 The default is 1. gap | number | Sets the gap between the children widgets.
+The default ist 5.

 ## Property - ITEMS